qtiuto/lua-for-android/README.md

-      Converts a lua object to java object,if no type provided, it works according to the following mapping,or it will works according to **Automatic Conversion** section The type is passed in like a general java method call.Don't pass in a primitive type, or nil will be return.
+      Converts a lua object to java object,if no type provided, it works according to the following mapping,or it will works according to **Automatic Conversion** section The type is passed in like a general java method call.
+Primitive type is treated as its box type.

       * number ->java.lang.Long or java.lang.Double,according to the value
       * string ->java.lang.String